Fellowship-of-the-Link/old-TfT-test1/project/How to contribute.md

 **There are several ways to contribute to the map.**

-One of the key ideas underpining collective intelligence is to not force everyone to contribute their knowledge in the same way.
+One of the key ideas underpinning collective intelligence is to not force everyone to contribute their knowledge in the same way.

 So you can: